1. Policies and responsibilities

 You shall appoint one or more persons in management positions as responsible for the due diligence process.

 Management functions are responsible for implementing policies in practice.
-This typically includes the CEO, CFO, HR Director, General Counsel, Procurement Director, and Sustainability Director.
-However, the most relevant roles depend on your company’s operations and the risks you face.
+These typically include the roles of CEO, CFO, HR Director, General Counsel, Procurement Director, and Sustainability Director.
+However, the most relevant roles depend on your operations and risks.

 Suggested verifications